gmishne/capstone-graph-2022/weeks/03-Random-walks.md

 1. How can random walks be used to cluster data?
 2. Plot 10 steps pf a random walk on the [Zachary Karate club graph](https://networkx.org/documentation/stable/reference/generated/networkx.generators.social.karate_club_graph.html?highlight=karate) starting from a random node.
 More details on this dataset [here](http://networkdata.ics.uci.edu/netdata/html/zacharyKarate.html).
 3. Plot several original and reconstructed digits using the autoencoder.
-4. Create two variations of the autoencoder by changing the number of hidden units in an encoder (and coressponding decoder layer) or adding / removing an encoder (and correspodnding decoder layer).
+4. Create two variations of the autoencoder by changing the number of hidden units in an encoder (and corresponding decoder layer) or adding / removing an encoder (and corresponding decoder layer).
 How does this affect the performance of the network (MSE)?